trklab-metabarcoding/obitools2-taxonomy-assignment/README.md

 This repository contains the code for assigning taxonomy to DNA metabarcoding data with OBITools v.1.2.12 on Brown's high-performance cluster, OSCAR.

-**Note:** Taxonomic assignment steps are run all samples that a user wants to include in final analyses (i.e. this may include samples from multiple sequencing runs).
+**Note:** Taxonomic assignment steps are run on all samples that a user wants to include in final analyses (i.e. this may include samples from multiple sequencing runs).

 The steps included in this repository: